January 31, 2023

 Manufacturing

-To increase the savings of PdM in manufacturing, it is recommended to implement it for critical assets in production workshops and in quality control departments.
+To increase the savings of Predictive Maintenance in manufacturing, it is recommended to implement it for critical assets in production workshops and in quality control departments.
 Information you gain through Predictive Maintenance is valuable for various departments.
 For instance, it helps in the procurement of components, as well as for executives to adjust business strategies.

 Transportation